 Since the terrain can be hard and the days long, hikers on these treks should be in good physical condition and have some previous mountain walking experience.
 Steep climbing may be involved, although it is never necessary to use ropes.
 Treks at this level can he arranged for periods of 16 to 21 days.
 Typically, a gradual ascent through a green river valley will lead you up to a number of high passes, where you will reach the altitude of 5416m.
 Often times, you will get a close insight into the Tibetan culture.
 Participants should expect to trek above 5416m/17872ft.Mode of Travel : Land Hold Your Guide : Purna gurung

-The trek begins in Chautara, which is about a 5-6 hour drive from Kathmandu.
-From Chautara, you will walk through picturesque villages and forests, and cross several high passes before reaching the Panch Pokhari area.
-Along the way, you will get to see beautiful waterfalls, terraced fields, and traditional Nepali houses.
+The journey commences from Chautara, which is easily accessible via a 5-6 hour drive from Kathmandu.
+From Chautara, you will traverse picturesque villages, and dense forests, and conquer several high passes before arriving at the Panch Pokhari area.
+Along the way, you will be enchanted by the beauty of cascading waterfalls, terraced fields, and traditional Nepali houses.

-the ridge of Lami Danda, Kami Danda, Sharpe Dhunga, and Norsingpati is a scenic adventure journey through breathtaking mountain scenery, pine forests, terraced fields, and rural villages inhabited by Hindus and Buddhists.
-Discover the stunning Himalaya view range with Langtang and Jugal Himal during the Panch Pokhari Trek starting from Chautara.
+The trail passes through stunning locations such as Lami Danda, Kami Danda, Sharpe Dhunga, and Norsingpati, offering awe-inspiring mountain vistas, enchanting pine forests, verdant terraced fields, and rural villages inhabited by followers of Hinduism and Buddhism.
+Marvel at the breathtaking views of the Langtang and Jugal Himalayan ranges during your Panch Pokhari Trek, starting from Chautara.

-The trek is usually done over 13 days, and the best time to go is during the spring and autumn seasons (March to May and September to November).
-The trek is considered to be moderately difficult, and previous trekking experience and good physical fitness are recommended.
+The trek typically spans over 13 days, with the best time to embark on this adventure being during the spring (March to May) and autumn (September to November) seasons.
+While the trek is moderately challenging, prior trekking experience and good physical fitness are recommended.

-We specialize in organizing Panch Pokhari Trek only through camping, with an expert sherpa guide, porters staff, cooks, and kitchen crew.
-There is no tea house along the trails until Sermathang, so you can stay at a tea house if you wish, following the Sermathang through Tarchi Ghyang, Kutungsang, and Chisapani, which is known as the Helambu trek, though our itinerary ends at Melamchi bazaar and we drive back to Kathmandu
+Our expertise lies in organizing the Panch Pokhari Trek exclusively through camping arrangements, ensuring an authentic and immersive experience.
+Our team consists of expert Sherpa guides, dedicated porters, skilled cooks, and a kitchen crew to cater to all your needs.
+Since there are no tea houses along the trail until Sermathang, you have the option to stay at a tea house if you prefer, following the Sermathang route through Tarchi Ghyang, Kutungsang, and Chisapani.
+This section of the trek is known as the Helambu trek.
+However, our itinerary concludes at Melamchi Bazaar, from where we drive back to Kathmandu.